NyathiBlesing/S-M-S/README.md

 <img width="600" height="600" alt="01" src="https://github.com/user-attachments/assets/f333d2cd-51f8-46c4-a31c-18c177fda846" />

-Once the student is regestrered it takes them to the Student Dashboard.
+Once the student is regestrered, they sign in and it takes them to the Student Dashboard.
 This is where the students see their details, regestration status, subjects regestered, and the dorm allocated.

 <img width="600" height="500" alt="1 1" src="https://github.com/user-attachments/assets/f89ca29a-0d2c-4e05-9491-413091524724" />